- 1 How to Get to Williamsburg, VA

 When I went, we only had three days to explore Williamsburg and the surrounding area.
 I definitely think we could’ve used an extra day or two to really feel like we visited every historic site we wanted to see and experienced all of the different things to do in Williamsburg.

 First and foremost – breakfast at one of the local pancake houses.
-Then, straight to Colonial Williamsburg to spend the day!
+Then, straight to spend the day at Colonial Williamsburg!
 Wander around the College of William & Mary campus, and learn about the life and culture of Colonial Williamsburg from the historical reenactors.
 Take an opportunity to try out a couple of the restaurants in the area, and end your day with a treat from Kilwin’s.

 Next up on your Williamsburg itinerary, if you feel like you fully explored Colonial Williamsburg, visit the rest of the Historic Triangle of Virginia – Jamestown and Yorktown!
 Once you’ve spent the day traversing through the other two Triangle towns, head back towards Williamsburg for dinner outside the Colonial center.
 Perhaps even experiencing the Williamsburg Tasting Trail?

 When you have so many to choose from, today is for the day trip.
 Start your day at Duck Donuts and then head to the parks!
-Busch Gardens, Water Country, and the Great Wolf Lodge are all amusement parks within easy driving distance from the center of the city.
+Busch Gardens and Water Country USA, and the Great Wolf Lodge are all amusement parks within easy driving distance from the center of the city.

 Day 4 & 5

-If you want to spend additional days at the beach or visit more than one of the theme parks, these days would be your opportunity to explore the rest of the things to do in Williamsburg!
+If you want to spend additional days at the beach, explore a few of the surrounding parks or shops, or visit more than one of the theme parks, these days would be your opportunity to explore the rest of the things to do in Williamsburg!

-The next time you have a chance to enjoy a few days in a historic center – from the largest living history museum to amusement parks – Williamsburg, Virginia, is a great choice, filled with fantastic activities.
-If you’re looking for a city filled with history, add Williamsburg to your next road trip!
+The next time you have a chance to enjoy a few days in a historic center – from the largest living-history museums to amusement parks – Williamsburg, Virginia, is a great choice, filled with fantastic activities.
+If you’re looking for a city filled with American history, add Williamsburg to your next East Coast road trip!